tphummel/blog/_posts/2011-01-01-tetris-primer.md

 What began as a simple spreadsheet turned into an elaborate spreadsheet and finally into a PHP/<del>MySQL</del>MariaDB web application.

-As of March 2012 we had played 4000 matches accounting for 300 human hours of official gameplay time.
+As of December 2013 we had played over 5500 matches accounting for over 380 human hours of official gameplay time.

 An <del>[instance is live][1]</del> [instance is live][5] or you can [look at the code][2].
 I also dabbled with some [standalone python scripting][3] with Stored Procedures.